-As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water and leave for 2 minutes in order to cool it and prevent the toffee overcooking, making sure not to get any of the water into the toffee mixture.
+As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water and leave for 2 minutes to cool it and prevent the toffee overcooking, making sure not to get any of the water into the toffee mixture.

 Remove the pan from the cold water and stir in the ground almonds/almond meal and the egg whites.

-Return the pan to a low heat and stir until the mixture thickens slightly then remove from the heat and plunge the bottom of the pan into cold water again for to cool it down.
+Return the pan to low heat and stir until the mixture thickens slightly then remove from the heat and plunge the bottom of the pan into cold water again to cool it down.

 Stir while it is cooling.

-When it is cool enough to touch with your hands then turn the mixture on to a work surface dusted with icing sugar.
+When it is cool enough to touch with your hands, then turn the mixture on to a work surface dusted with icing sugar.

 Knead in up to half its weight in icing/powdered sugar, adding just a little at a time.